BK-Bagchi/vlounteer-network-server/README.md

-# Volunteer Network is a full-stack project with a real-time database where different volunteering works are shown.
+# Volunteer Network is a full-stack project with a real time database where different volunteering works are shown.
 # User on this website can select those volunteering works and can register himself as a part of the particular volunteering work.
 # Besides, this project provides an admin dashboard where an admin can manage user registered volunteering works and also can add new work in the database.